QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

 .. math:: H(a^t) = H(y^t)

-**Key Property:** Invertibility
+**Key Property:** Invertibility.

 Wold and Vector Autoregressive Representations
 --------------------------------------------------------------

-Let's start with some lag operator arithmetic
+Let's start with some lag operator arithmetic.

 The lag operator :math:`L` and the inverse lag operator  :math:`L^{-1}` each map an infinite sequence into an infinite sequence according to the transformation rules